Matthias247/http2dotnet/readme.md

   upgrade from HTTP/1.1.
 This currently doesn't allow the h2c upgrade mechanism.
 - Missing support for reading the remote SETTINGS from application side.
-- The scheduling of outgoing DATA frames is very basic and relies mostly on flow control windows.
+- The scheduling of outgoing DATA frames is very basic and relies mostly on flow control windows and the maximum supported frame size.
 It is currently not guaranteed that concurrent streams with equal flow control windows will get the same amount of bandwith.
   HTTP/2 priorization features are also not supported - however these are optional according to the HTTP/2 specification and may not be required for lots of applications.